Reichenbach, Upper Palatinate: Second World War

-Of the men drafted from the town, 31 were killed in action and 6 were missing.
+Out of the men drafted from the town, 31 were killed in action and 6 were missing.
 In contrast to the First World War, the civilian population was also directly affected by the acts of war in the Second World War and often had to leave their homes and seek shelter in the cellars of the monastery.

 When Nittenau was bombed, Reichenbach citizens were also among those seriously injured and killed.
 Because of the air raids, all windows had to be darkened from the inside.
 This was mandatory and its enactment was strictly controlled.
 Forced labourers from occupied areas of the German Reich, mainly France and Poland, were also used in Reichenbach, mostly in agricultural operations.
 In 1942, bell tolls had to be paid again, and only the smallest bell remained in the clock tower.